June Board Meeting

 Adapted from the Department of Agriculture, Atlanta, Georgia 30334

 *According to the May 10, 2005 Arizona Daily Star, Pima County operates a mosquito reporting line at 740-3191.
-Use this number
+Use this number to report areas where mosquitoes are breeding such as neglected swimming pools or other areas with standing water.

 *Also, dead birds.
 The bird must have died very recently to be tested for the West Nile virus.